openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 (2) The Wallet sends a Token Request to the Issuer's Token Endpoint with the authorization code obtained in step (2).
 The Issuer returns an Access Token in the Token Request upon successfully validating authorization code.
 This step happens in the backchannel using server to server communication.
 This step is defined in (#token_endpoint).

-(3) The Wallet sends a Credential Request to the Issuer's Credential Endpoint with the Access Token and proof of possession of the public key to which the the issued VC shall be bound.
-Upon successfully validating Access Token and proof, the Issuer returns a VC in the Credential Response if it is able to issue a Credential right away.
+(3) The Wallet sends a Credential Request to the Issuer's Credential Endpoint with the Access Token and binding material of the public key to which the the issued VC shall be bound.
+Upon successfully validating Access Token and binding material, the Issuer returns a VC in the Credential Response if it is able to issue a Credential right away.
 This step is defined in (#credential-endpoint).

 If the Issuer requires more time to issue a Credential, the Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#deferred-credential-issuance).